Glossary of terms used in SE-IPS

 Sheltered employment: These workplaces hire people with disabilities to complete contracts for other businesses, for example, people with disabilities may be paid a piece rate to assemble garden hose spigots for a company that makes garden hoses.
 Sheltered employment is not consistent with IPS supported employment.

 Situational assessments (“job tryouts”): Short-term work assignments that occur at an agency or in a regular business.
-The purpose of the assessment is to evaluate work behaviors such as attendance, ability to persist at task, social skills and so forth.
+The purpose of the assessment is to evaluate work behaviors such as attendance, ability to persist at a task, social skills and so forth.
 These assessments may also evaluate the person’s ability to perform a particular type of work.
 Situational assessments are not consistent with IPS supported employment.

 Steering committees: Sometimes referred to as advisory committees or leadership teams.
 Agencies gather together stakeholders for IPS supported employment to discuss implementation efforts and to develop goals for better implementation.
 Advisory committees may include the IPS supervisor, clients, family members, Vocational Rehabilitation representatives, agency administrators, area chamber of commerce representatives, local colleges and GED programs, etc. For more information about steering committees, go to http://sites.dartmouth.edu/ips and select “For Programs.”